saivenkat/saivenkat.github.com/_posts/2013-04-02-parallel-vs-concurrent.md

 so that things remain sane when things which could go parallel go parallel.
 (Not really short as expected :).

+The odd thing is having concurrency doesn't always speed much things.
+In a cases things go slower than just sequential execution cause of various reasons (contention on resources is one of them).

 Parallel is easier to define.
 When you have independent tasks which needs no coordination among them, they fall into the category of parallel.
 Parallel is in my opinion a subset of concurrent.
 There is a strong